MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwspasyncselect.md

 ---

 ## -description
-The <b>LPWSPAsyncSelect</b> function requests Windows message-based event notification of network events for a socket.
+The **LPWSPAsyncSelect** function requests Windows message-based event notification of network events for a socket.

 ## -parameters